newrelic/newrelic-jfr-core/README.md

 # JFR Mappers

-This repository is a library of reusable JFR (Java Flight Recorder) mappers that are used to transform JFR `RecordedEvent` instances into collections of New Relic telemetry, compatible with the
+This repository is a library of reusable JFR (Java Flight Recorder) mappers, used to transform JFR `RecordedEvent` instances into collections of New Relic telemetry, compatible with the
 [telemetry SDK](https://github.com/newrelic/newrelic-telemetry-sdk-java).